-Include any widget in a page for any theme. [do_widget widgetname ] or [do_widget "widget name" ] or include a whole widget area [do_widge
+Include any widget in a page for any theme. [do_widget widgetname ] or [do_widget "widget name" ] [do_widget id=widgetnamedashed-n ]or inc

 Widget help, the widget is doing this, when it should do that

+Please get the widget working first in a normal sidebar without this plugin and ask for support on the widgets forum it is does not work in a normal sidebar.
 There are 1000's and 1000's of widgets.
-I cannot help you with these.
-Please get it working first in a normal sidebar without this plugin and ask for support on the widgets forum it is does not work in a normal sidebar.
+I cannot help you with all ofthese.
 Please see http://wordpress.org/support/topic/widget-help-settings-functioning-etc?replies=1

 How to identify widget